German ministers face grilling over Wirecard collapse - RFI

 The scandal widened last week when Munich prosecutors re-arrested Braun and detained two other former board members for largescale "commercial fraud", saying their investigations showed the trickery was already happening in 2015.

-They also said evidence suggested banks and other investors were conned into providing funds of up to 3.2 billion euros ($3.7 billion) to Wirecard.
+They also said evidence suggested banks and other investors were conned into providing funds of up to 3.2 billion euros to Wirecard.

 Those sums are now "very likely lost", they added.